Frequently Asked Questions

-Q: How long a commitment do I have to make?
+Q: How long a commitment do I have to make to the School for Esoteric Studies?

 A: No specific time commitment is required, and there is no stigma attached to withdrawing from the School.
 Naturally, the longer you remain a student, the more you benefit; and, in turn, the more you serve the immediate group and the larger groups to which we all belong.